ptcrealitylab/vuforia-spatial-motion-addon/README.md

 ![Image of server interface](resources/img/path.png)

 7. Once the Path tool is placed in the world, if you switch to programming mode, you will see the different nodes for each tool.
-The Mission tool in the robot and the Path tool, both contain a Complex Data node.
-Additionally, the Path tool contains a regular node that can be used to open and close the enevelope programmatically.
+The Mission tool in the robot and the Path tool both contain a Complex Data node (triangle shaped).
+Additionally, the Path tool contains a regular node (circle shaped) that can be used to open and close the envelope programmatically.
 To learn more about envelopes, check our tutorial here: [Advanced Tool Tutorial: Envelopes (Part 1)](https://spatialtoolbox.vuforia.com/docs/tutorials/envelope-tool-tutorial-part-1)
-In order to allow the communication between the Path tool and the Mission tool in the robot, you have to connect their Complex Data nodes as follows (an explanation of Complex Data Nodes on the next section):
+In order to allow the communication between the Path tool and the Mission tool in the robot, you have to connect their Complex Data nodes as follows (an explanation of Complex Data Nodes on the next section).
+The direction of the connection matters; make sure to draw the line from the path node to the mission node.
 ![Image of server interface](resources/img/complexNode.png)

-8. Go back to the visualization mode and proceed to add your PathPoints to generate your path:
+8. Go back to the visualization mode and proceed to add your PathPoints to generate your path.
+If you tap and hold on a placed PathPoint for a second, you will be able to drag-and-drop it to a new location:
 ![Image of server interface](resources/img/pathpoints.png)

-9. Finally, add a virtual button from the pocket and connect it to the first Path Point in order to activate it.
+9. Finally, add a virtual button from the pocket and connect its programming node to the first Path Point in order to activate it.
 When you activate the first Path Point, the robot should immediatly move towards it.
 Once the robot has reached that first Path Point, the Path Point will send a signal and the next Path Point in the path will be activated.
 This will happen until the robot has reached the end of the Path.

 ### The Complex Data Node

 The Complex Data node is a special node that allows a more complex data structure to be sent between nodes.
 It is represented with a triangle instead of a circle.
+Most nodes just send a simple signal (a number ranging from 0 to 1) to their connections.
+Complex Data nodes have various data formats and can be used for more complex programming.
+For example, the Path node contains an array of locations.
+This array can be received by Mission nodes, which know how to process a list of locations into a format that a robot can read.
+You can't connect nodes of incompatible types: for example, you can't draw links from either of the triangle nodes to any of the circle nodes.

 ### Authors